thesoftwarephilosopher/imlib/README.md

 1. **Structure:**
    All files under `site` are processed and turned into the website.
    Only files that match the patterns below have any special processing.
+   Files under `/admin/` are only visible in `imlib dev` (for site self-editing).
+   Files ending with `.d.ts` is skipped, so you can ducktype CDN imports.
    All other files are left as-is in the site.

 2. **Dynamic single-files:**